-Though notably, in all cases, the CFP professional is subject to a fiduciary duty (and all the other duties that apply to CFP professionals under the new Standards of Conduct); the distinction of doing Financial Planning (or not) pertains only to when the CFP professional may also be held accountable for actually engaging properly in the full financial planning process (or not).
+Though notably, in all cases, the CFP professional is subject to a fiduciary duty (and all the other duties that apply to CFP professionals under the new Code and Standards); the distinction of doing Financial Planning (or not) pertains only to when the CFP professional may also be held accountable for actually engaging properly in the full financial planning process (or not).

 Practice Standards For The Financial Planning Process

 One of the hallmarks of financial planning being recognized as a bona fide profession is that it has an established process of how financial planning should be performed, not only as a measure of what constitutes Best Practices but also to understand when a CFP professional may have failed to meet at least the basic standards of professional prudence and diligence.
 Because, just as in other professions like medicine, it’s not always possible to ensure that a favorable outcome occurs even when professional services are rendered; however, it should always be possible to determine if a professional process was followed (to maximize the likelihood that the desired professional outcome is achieved).